arancauchi/dark-past/scripts/greely.md

 For weeks, they dragged boats across ice floes, battled freezing winds, watched the daylight disappear.
 When their boats became trapped, they drifted on the ice until currents finally carried them near Cape Sabine.

-When they finally reached the supply cache in October, what they found crushed them. - condense
+When they finally reached the supply cache in October, what they found crushed them

 A few crates.
 Enough food for a few weeks.
 Not nearly enough to survive the winter.